Likash28/RAG-Using-OpenAI-LLM/README.md

 ---

-**Built with ❤️ for mental health awareness and support, Do drop a STAR if you liked it.**
+**Built with ❤️ for mental health awareness and support, Do drop a STAR if you liked it.**# Updated Sat Oct  4 11:02:53 IST 2025